Russia warns Israel, West against attack on Iran

 Referring to talks in which the IAEA has been trying to negotiate an agreement for inspectors to gain access to sites, officials and documents, Lavrov said: "The Iranians have said they want this document to be agreed in full.
 We think our Iranian colleagues could do this a little bit faster."

-Iran denies it is trying to develop a nuclear arsenal and says its nuclear program has only peaceful purposes.
+Iran denies it is trying to develop a nuclear arsenal and says its nuclear programme has only peaceful purposes.

 (Writing by Gabriela Baczynska; and Steve Gutterman, Editing by Timothy Heritage)